sd416/file-encryptor/README.md

 # File Encryptor

 File Encryptor is a powerful command-line tool written in Go that provides secure file encryption and decryption using either RSA key pairs or password-based encryption.
-It now features a **modern web UI** and supports **all file types**, including text files, media files (e.g., images, videos), and office documents (e.g., XLS, DOCX, PDF).
+It features a modern web UI and supports all file types, including text files, media files, and office documents.

-## 🌟 Features
+## Features

 ### Core Encryption Features
 - Encrypt files using RSA public keys or passwords